sohjnthn/For-own-learning/README.md

-My name is Jiong Hao.
+Good morning, my name is Jiong Hao.
 I am a 5-year purely manual software tester; and a 2-month hardware tester in Singapore.

 This webpage is for the two-month non-work experience learning for basic Selenium automation testing learning, for desktop web browser and Android smartphone applications, for Java, Python, and JavaScript.